Help us improve your experience.

 Use SSH Keys in Ansible Playbooks

 After generating the SSH key pair and configuring the public key on the remote device, you can use the key to connect to the device.
-The Juniper Networks modules automatically query the default SSH configuration file at ~/.ssh/config, if one exists, unless you define the ssh_config option to specify a different configuration file.
+The Juniper Networks modules automatically query the default SSH configuration file at ~/.ssh/config, if one exists.
+You can also define the ssh_config option to specify a different configuration file.
 The modules use any relevant settings in the SSH configuration file for the given connection, unless you explicitly define variables that override the setting.
 In addition, the modules automatically look for keys in the default location and keys that are actively loaded in an SSH key agent.

 To define specific settings for SSH keys, you can include the appropriate arguments in your Ansible playbook.
 Define the arguments in the location appropriate for your set of modules and Ansible connection, for example, in the vars: section for plays that use the juniper.device modules with a persistent connection.
 The arguments to include are determined by the location of the key, whether the key is actively loaded into an SSH key agent, whether the key is password-protected, and whether the user’s SSH configuration file already defines settings for that host.